Skip to content

 Not Sure If You Are Exempt?

-If you are unsure whether an exemption applies to your situation, the safest approach is to book a MIAM anyway.
-Your mediator will assess the circumstances and, if an exemption does apply, will sign the relevant section of your court form at no additional cost.
-This avoids the risk of your court application being rejected.
+If you are not certain, the safest course is to book a MIAM.
+Your mediator will assess your circumstances, and if an exemption does apply, will sign the relevant section of your C100 or Form A at no additional cost.

 Ready to book?
 Book a free 15-minute chat to discuss your situation.